 This page/post may contain affiliate links.
 As an Amazon Associate, as well as an affiliate of other programs, this means if you purchase something using these links, I will receive a commission on qualifying purchases.
 I may also have been compensated for linking to certain products in this post.
 For more detailed information, please visit our Affiliate Disclaimer page

 These verses sometimes leave people confused!
 I mean, after all, why did Jesus curse the fig tree simply because He was hungry and it had no fruit to give Him even though it says it wasn’t even the season for figs?
-Seems a bit extreme at first glance, doesn’t it?
+Seems a bit extreme at first glance, doesn’t it, especially seeing that it wasn’t even the season for them?
 But only at first glance!

 Let’s examine this a bit further!